 It’s pretty difficult to watch your favorite TV show and not be bombarded by adverts about comparison sites in the interludes.
 However, when you’re looking into starting a car insurance policy, you don’t want to forget about these handy sites.

 A price comparison site will ask you a series of questions about yourself and your car, and compile a list of insurance policies based on a thorough online search to find you the best deal.
-Price comparison sites will save you time shopping around for deals and ensure that you’re getting the best valued deal.
+Price comparison sites will save you time shopping around for deals and ensure that you’re getting the best car insurance quote you can get for your money.

 For newly-passed drivers, one of the best ways to lower the price of your policy significantly is by taking out black box insurance.
 This means that you’ll have a device installed into your car which monitors your driving habits and lowers your premium.
 Depending on the type of black box insurance that you choose, these could monitor the time of day that you drive — meaning that you have to abide to a curfew — or could track how sensibly you drive, for example.